Anushap976/anusha.github.io/index.md

 title: Home
 ---

-Hello, I am Anusha
+# Hello, I'm Anusha

-I am a Full stack developer having strong skills in technologies like Javascript, React, Mysql, SprintBoot, Java
+I am a **Full-Stack Developer** specializing in JavaScript, React, and MySQL.
+I also have professional experience in SAP ABAP and ERP interfaces.

+## About Me

+With a background in ERP development and a passion for modern web technologies, I focus on building accessible, user-friendly applications.
+I'm eager to contribute to collaborative teams and grow as a developer.

-Skills
+## Technical Skills

-- JavaScript, React, HTML, CSS
+- **Front-End:** JavaScript, React, HTML, CSS
-- MySQL, Git, GitHub
+- **Back-End:** MySQL, Java, Spring Boot
-- SAP ABAP, ERP Interfaces
+- **ERP:** SAP ABAP, Interface Development

-Career Goal
-Looking for a collaborative software engineering role to build real-world applications and grow as a developer.
+- **Tools:** Git, GitHub